 6 – Speech (S2)

 Do you talk well in front of others?
 Would you like to?
 With Speech, you can learn how to talk in front of crowds with confidence.
-Speech focuses on ensuring that every student that enters can hold their own in front of even the fiercest crowds!
+Speech focuses on ensuring that every student who enters can hold their own in front of even the fiercest crowds!
 You will learn a little bit of improv to break the ice, as well as good speaking habits.
 The class ramps up as it continues, by slowly increasing the size of your audience.

 7 – English 7